 - Pension sharing order

 You may be tempted to apply for an online divorce thinking it will be a quick and easy option, however, in order to safeguard your financial situation against future financial claims from a spouse, you need to get the best legal advice possible and a clean break order.

 Working alongside our Divorce and Family Law Solicitors we also have in-house financial advisers on hand who can advise you on pensions and the impact of any financial settlement.

 When dividing the matrimonial assets the Court will give consideration to whether or not the party’s pension plans are equal and if they should be shared or offset against other matrimonial assets.
 This can be a complex area of a financial settlement which our specialist Financial Solicitors and Financial Advisers can assist you with.

 If you or your spouse own a business or you work together in the family business you may require specialist legal advice from our Commercial Law and Employment Law solicitors.
 Our Family Law solicitors will work closely with them to assist in your financial settlement.

 Contact Divorce and Financial Settlement Solicitors

-Call us on 0161 785 3500 today for a free initial consultation about how we can help you obtain the right financial settlement.
+Call us on 0161 785 3500 today for an initial consultation about how we can help you obtain the right financial settlement.
 Email the financial solicitors email@example.com or use our online enquiry form and we’ll call you back.